Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 In the next two sections we show how to complete configuration of remote docker and Spark cluster.

-#### Configuration of remote docker
+#### Configuration of remote Docker container

- To set up a remote docker environment, run in CLI
+ To set up a remote Docker container, run in CLI

     az ml computetarget attach --name dsvm --address <IP address> --username <username> --password <password> --type remotedocker